bahtiyartan/troia/docs/datatypes.rst

 To get higher performance on string concatenation, you must use APPENDSTRING command instead of '+' operator.

 Although there is not any other distictive feature between STRINGBUILDER and STRING, it is not recomended to use STRINGBUILDER type instead of STRING on regular string opreations except string concateantion.

+Both STRING and STRINGBUILDER types don't have hardcoded maximum length.

 Table